Vaness is serving up our five unique and delightful winter drinks that’ll boost your camping game!

 Method:

-1. To prepare the sugar cane, cut into 10cm pieces and remove skin.
-Then cut into batons and set aside (each 10cm log should give you 4 pieces).
+1. To prepare the sugar cane, cut it into 10cm pieces and remove the skin.
+Then cut into batons and set aside (each 10cm log should give you 4 pieces)

-2. Bring 2 cups of water to the boil.
+2. Bring 2 cups of water to a boil

-4. Slice up the other lemon half and added to both mugs.
+4. Slice up the other lemon half and add to both mugs

-5. Add hot water, ginger, and thyme to mugs and let it infuse for 3 minutes.
+5. Add hot water, ginger, and thyme to mugs and let them infuse for 3 minutes

-6. If you have a fire going, char the sugar cane for 5 seconds on each side and serve with drink as a side.
+6. If you have a fire going, char the sugar cane for 5 seconds on each side and serve on the side of the drink.
 (This can also be done with a kitchen blow torch)

 Hot tip!
-Chew sugar cane for juice, but do not swallow and eat.
+Chew the sugar cane for the juice, but don’t swallow or eat.
 It has an awesome flavour!

-Coffee comes down to personal preference – if you’re up for a long night go for the caffeinated route.
+Coffee comes down to personal preference – if you’re up for a long night, go the caffeinated route.
 We tend to go with the decaffeinated option as we’re early birds and love waking up to the sounds of nature.

 Serve: 2